Professor Gerald Chan

 Gerald's key research area is Chinese international relations.
 He has published a number of books and many articles in this area.
-He is currently working on several projects relating to China's ability to create norms and rules that change the behaviour of other states; China's role in global financial governace; and China's aid policy.
+He is currently working on China's Belt and Road initiative, especially the digital Silk Road.

 Two of Gerald's co-authored articles won the Best Essay of the Year award: one entitled "Rethinking global governance: a China model in the making?", in Contemporary Politics (2008); and the other entitled "Japan, the West and the whaling issue", in Japan Forum (2005).

 Teaching | Current

 Gerald Chan has supervised advanced research at the doctoral and MA thesis level on a range of areas, mostly in Chinese international relations and foreign policy.

 He welcomes discussion with intending research students.
 Those wishing to be considered for enrolment in a PhD should contact the PhD Adviser.